chandanrao88/tensor_bkg_sub/README.md

 * `TProd` and `MProd`: Compute T-product and M-product of tensors
 * `process_image_sequence`: Main pipeline for background subtraction

-We also created a validation implementation in MATLAB to verify our results and ensure correctness of both methods across different programming environments.
+Also created a validation implementation in MATLAB to verify our results and ensure correctness of both methods across different programming environments.

 ### Parameters